Advanced Training in Healthcare Ethics

 I just finished college and want to apply to medical school.
 Is this program right for me?

-- Not yet.
-While we encourage you to pursue your interest in Bioethics as you proceed on your path through medical school, this program is not intended as an introduction to bioethics.
+• Not yet.
+While we encourage you to pursue your interest in Bioethics during medical school, this program is not intended as an introduction to bioethics.
 This training is better suited to professionals already working in healthcare.

-May I use Tuition Exemption to cover the fees?
+May I use UW’s Tuition Exemption to cover the fees?

-- No, this program is not tution-based and therefore not eligible for tuition exemption.
+•No, this program is not tuition-based and therefore not eligible for tuition exemption.

 Kay Burke, Assistant to the Chair